Windsor, Ontario: Climate

-The humidex (combined feel of temperature and humidity) reaches 30 °C or higher on over 70 days in an average summer; the highest recorded humidex in Ontario of 52.1 °C, occurred on June 20, 1953 in Windsor.
-Thunderstorms are common during summer and occur on average 32 days per year, some of them severe with high winds, heavy rainfall, flooding, intense lightning, hail and less often, tornadic activity Windsor has the highest number of days per year with lightning, haze, and daily maximum humidex over 30 °C of cities in Canada.
+The humidex (combined feel of temperature and humidity) reaches 30 °C or higher on over 70 days in an average summer; the highest recorded humidex in Ontario of 52.1 °C, occurred on June 20, 1953, in Windsor.
+Thunderstorms are common during summer and occur on average 32 days per year, some of them severe with high winds, heavy rainfall, flooding, intense lightning, hail and less often, tornadic activity.
+Windsor has the highest number of days per year with lightning, haze, and daily maximum humidex over 30 °C of cities in Canada.
 Windsor has Canada's warmest climatological Fall season, with the highest mean temperatures for September, October and November.
 Precipitation is generally well-distributed throughout the year, on average driest in February, wettest in July.
 There are 2,261 sunshine average sunshine hours per year, or 52% of possible.

+The record high daily minimum was 27.2 C recorded August 12, 1943, at Windsor Airport.
+The record highest dew point at Windsor Airport was 28.9 C recorded June 20, 1953.
+The most humid month at Windsor Airport was August 1995 with an average dew point of 19.6 C. The warmest month at Windsor Airport was July 2011 with an average mean temperature of 25.7 C, the highest average monthly daily minimum of 20.6 C, no daily maximum temperature below 26.1 C for the entire month, and daily minimum temperatures staying at or above 16.1 C throughout the month.
+The month with the highest monthly average daily maximum was July 1887 at 31.8 C, and at Windsor Airport was July 1988 at 31.3 C. August 2016 recorded no dew point below 10.9 C throughout the entire month at Windsor Airport.

+The lowest yearly maximum dew point is 23.1 C recorded in 1999 at Windsor Airport.
+The lowest yearly maximum daily minimum temperature is 20.0 C recorded in 1904; and at Windsor Airport 20.6 C in 1962.
+The lowest yearly maximum temperature is 30.0 C recorded in 1907, and at Windsor Airport 31.8 C in 2023.

+The average yearly maximum dew point is 24.9 C and the average yearly maximum daily minimum temperature is 23.8 C.